zxcalc/zxlive/doc/tikz_export.md

 1. Export from ZXLive to a `.tikz` file
 2. Open the file in TikZit for further editing
+3. Load the same style file (e.g., `zx.tikzstyles`) in TikZit to ensure consistency
-3. Use TikZit's style editor to create custom styles
+4. Use TikZit's style editor to create custom styles

 ## TikZ export settings in ZXLive